github/opensource.guide/overviews/os-contributing/index.md

 - **Contributors** is everyone who has had a pull request merged into a project.
 - **Community Members** are the users who often use and care deeply about the project and are active in discussions for features and pull requests.

-> What are 'community members' actually called?
-Does core-contributors need to be it's own, do some core-contributors not have access and contribute via PRs?

 <a id="docs" title="Documentation" class="toc-item"></a>

 ### Reading the Docs